 The residents of Israel have endured years of rocket attacks from the Gaza Strip.
-Nearly 25,000 Hamas rockets have exploded in Israel since the second intifada, killing dozens of innocent Israelis and endangering millions more.
+Over 25,000 rockets have exploded in Israel since the second intifada, killing dozens of innocent Israelis and endangering millions more.
 In the current war alone, more than 6000 rockets have already been fired with no end in sight.

 In the summer of 2005, Israel took the very painful step of evacuating 10,000 of its citizens from 21 communities in the Gaza region.
 Families were uprooted, synagogues were abandoned, schools and businesses were closed forever – all in the hope of a peaceful future.

 “There will be no more rockets fired into Israeli communities”, was the Israeli position, “since Israeli settlement in the Gaza Strip has ended.”
 Unfortunately, disengagement from Gaza had the opposite effect.

 The once flourishing Israeli communities were turned into bases of terror, from which thousands of rockets were launched deep into Israeli territory.
 As rocket attacks intensified, fear, panic and destruction became the norm.